Exit-9B/ModOrganizer-CrashLogTools/README.md

 When you start Mod Organizer with the plugin installed, it will pull the database and try to label any crash logs already in your log directory.
 If your game crashes thereafter, it will scan for a new log file and try to label it as well.
 If you wish to restore the original logs, they can be found in the Recycle Bin.

+#### Settings
+**offline_mode**
+Disables automatic updates from the remote database.

 ### Crash Log Viewer
 Adds a GUI dialog that allows you to easily access your crash logs.